Amniotic Band Syndrome

 The cause of ABS is unknown.
 During pregnancy, there are two linings to the pregnancy sac that holds the fetus and fluid.
 The outer layer is called the chorion and the inner layer is called the amnion.
 Amniotic bands are thought to occur when the inner amniotic membrane ruptures or tears without injury to the outer layer.
 The strands of torn amniotic membrane float in the fluid and become tangled up with the fetus.

-The severity and complications of ABS present in a wide range.
+The severity and complications of amniotic band syndrome present in a wide range.
 Bands wrapped around fingers or toes of the fetus can result in amputations or fusions (syndactyly) of those digits.
 Clubbed feet can result from bands on the foot.
 Severe constriction around arms and legs can cause major amputations.
 Bands that wrap around the face can cause deformities such as cleft lip or palate.
 These conditions are treated after the baby is born.

 In more severe cases, bands can cause defects in the abdominal or chest wall or cause constriction of the blood vessels for vital organs.
 ABS can be life-threatening if the bands wrap around the umbilical cord or the neck.